Xi warns China will not renounce use of force to unify Taiwan; vows to strengthen military | Politics

 - China

-As he is all set for a record 3rd five-year term in power and perhaps for life, President Xi Jinping on Sunday warned that China will not “renounce the use of force” to unify Taiwan with the mainland and vowed to advance the modernisation of the country’s military to world-class standards to protect national sovereignty, security and developmental interests.
+As he is set for a record 3rd five-year term in power and perhaps for life, President Xi Jinping on Sunday warned that China will ''not renounce the use of force" to unify Taiwan with the mainland and vowed to advance the modernisation of the country's military to ''world-class standards'' to protect national sovereignty, security and developmental interests.

-Taiwan considers itself a sovereign state – but China views the self-ruled island as a breakaway province.
-Beijing has not ruled out the possible use of force to achieve unification.
+Taiwan considers itself a sovereign state – but China views the self-ruled island as a breakaway province that must be reunified.
+Beijing has not ruled out the possible use of force to achieve national unification.

 "We will not renounce the use of force and will take all necessary measures to stop all separatist movements" in Taiwan, Xi said on the opening day of the week-long key once-in-a-five-year Congress of the ruling Communist Party of China (CPC), which is widely expected to confer an unprecedented 3rd five-year term on him.